Zhaoqing-wang/SlimR/README.md

   save_path = "./SlimR/Celltype_annotation_Combined/"
   )
 ```
 Each resulting combined image consists of a dot plot above and a heat map below (if mertic information present).
-Dot plots show the expression level and expression ratio relationship between cell type and corresponding markers.
-Below it, there is a metric heatmap for the corresponding marker (if the metric information exists).
+Dot plots show the expression level and expression ratio relationship between the cell type and corresponding markers.
+Below it, there is a metric heatmap for the corresponding markers (if the metric information exists).

 ### 4.3 Annotation Box Plot
 Generates per-cell-type expression box plots: